mpv-player/mpv/DOCS/man/mpv.rst

     Adjust subtitle font size by +/- 10%.

 u
-    Switch between applying no style overrides to SSA/ASS subtitles, and overriding them almost completely with the normal subtitle style.
+    Switch between applying only ``--sub-ass-*`` overrides (default) to SSA/ASS subtitles, and overriding them almost completely with the normal subtitle style.
 See ``--sub-ass-override`` for more info.

 V
     Toggle subtitle VSFilter aspect compatibility mode.
 See